robertsj/me701/pages/binary_viz.md

       How will students reflect and self-assess their learning?
 -->

-  - Students will inspect an existing HDF5 file using `h5py`.
-  - Students will create their own HDF5 file using `h5py`.
-  - Students will create a VTK file with scalar and vector data for visualization in Paraview or Visit.
+  - Students will load and view data in Visit.
   - Students will reflect on their learning by completing their daily log.

 <!--